leizcool/leizcool/README.md

 # Hi there 👋

-I'm Aleli, a passionate Software Engineer/Developer.
+I'm Aleli, a Software Engineer.

 ## About Me 😊
 A Software Engineer/IT Specialist with 10+ years of experience in building and managing scalable applications.
 Specialized in .Net, Java, MERN, Python, Cloud technologies, and Network support.